-- Pedestrian Barricades: Barricades that control crowds in areas where traffic is present or where large crowds are expected.
+- Crowd Control Barricades: Barricades that control crowds in areas where traffic is present or where large crowds are expected.

 - Traffic Barriers: Barricades that direct, stop, or reroute the flow of traffic, or cordon off dangerous areas of a construction site from pedestrians, workers, and drivers.

-- Expanding Length Barricades: Barricades that expand or retract to fit the size of an opening or exit, or create contiguous barriers that surround uniquely sized hazards.
+- Expandable Barricades: Barricades that expand or retract to fit the size of an opening or exit, or create contiguous barriers that surround uniquely sized hazards.

 Let’s take a look at each of them one at a time.